maarten-pennings/ENS210/README.md

 ![wiring pro mini](wire-promini.jpg)

-For the Arduino Nano, connect as follows
+For the Arduino Nano, connect as follows  (I did not use pull-ups, presumably they are inside the MCU)

 | ENS210 |   Nano   |
 |:------:|:--------:|